skip-mev/feemarket/README.md

 // Params contains the required set of parameters for the EIP1559 fee market
 // plugin implementation.
 message Params {
-  // Alpha is the amount we additively increase the learninig rate
+  // Alpha is the amount we additively increase the learning rate
-  // when it is above or below the target +/- threshold. string alpha = 1 [
+  // when it is above or below the target +/- threshold.
+  //
+  // Must be > 0.
+  string alpha = 1 [
     (cosmos_proto.scalar) = "cosmos.Dec",
     (gogoproto.customtype) = "cosmossdk.io/math.LegacyDec",